-800xA node, are equivalent to those implemented in systems with totally different control and safety systems 5.
+LOPA credits for protection functions, implemented in the DCS application and operating in either a combined control and safety node or a separate 800xA node, are equivalent to those implemented in systems with totally different control and safety systems .

 The additional integrity gained from running BPCS applications in the 800xA HI controller outweighs the additional risks from possible common mode failures.

-To the oil & gas markets, System 800xA HI offers a redundant architecture that can be independently implemented at the I/O level and at the operator level to add fault tolerance.
+To the oil and gas markets, System 800xA HI offers a redundant architecture that can be independently implemented at the I/O level and at the operator level to add fault tolerance.

-Safety-related programs are compiled using a limited instruction-set compiler certified for 800xA HI safety programs.
+Safety related programs are compiled using a limited instruction set compiler certified for 800xA HI safety programs.
 During the compiling process, additional compiler test suites and CRC ensure the integrity of the compiled safety program.
 The block execution of the application during run time is verified for order, timing and discrepancy.
 Internal communications between processing elements and I/O are duplicated and double checked using proven techniques to ensure that all erroneous or unexpected messages are ignored.
-The use of diverse and dissimilar hardware in the I/O and processors, and a TÜV-certified real-time operating system (RTOS) in the safety module ensure that the System 800xA HI meets the integrity requirements of IEC 61511 on all counts.
+The use of diverse and dissimilar hardware in the I/O and processors, and a TÜV certified Real Time Operating System (RTOS) in the safety module ensure that the System 800xA HI meets the integrity requirements of IEC61511 on all counts.

-Highest reliability and availability
+Highest possible reliability and availability

 The 800xA HI design is inherently fail-safe with near 100 percent diagnostic coverage even as a simplex application (ABB claims 99.9 percent SFF and there are actually no known dangerous undetected failure modes in the system).
 This is achieved by virtue of an initial hardware design intended to fully meet the requirements of SIL3 (Four SIL levels are possible, with SIL4 being the most dependable and SIL1 being the least)9).
-Hardware diversity in the I/O, local CRC and shutdown control, together with the unique processor/safety module architecture, eliminates common mode faults.
-In addition, audited failure mode and effects analysis (FMEA) and failure rates place the product within the top 6 percent of the SIL3 band.
-Audited PFD figures are published and based on a proof-test interval of eight years.
+Hardware diversity in the I/O, local CRC and shutdown control together with the unique processor/safety module architecture eliminates common mode faults.
+Not only this but audited Failure Mode and Effects Analysis (FMEA) and failure rates place the product within the top 6 percent of the SIL3 band.
+Audited PFD figures are published and based on a proof test interval of eight years.

-Audited FMEA and failure rates place ABB's 800xA HI SIS within the top 6 percent of the SIL3 band.
+Audited FMEA and failure rates place ABB's 800xA HI SIS within the top six percent of the SIL3 band.

-In the oil & gas markets, safety-logic solver systems are expected to (a) run without interruption for at least 15 years and (b) endure all sorts of upgrades, modifications and changes during that time.
-System 800xA HI offers a redundant architecture that can be independently implemented at the I/O, the processor and the operator-workplace levels to add fault tolerance - and hence high availability - to an already high-integrity system wherever it is required.
-This redundant system can also safely upgrade the system application online.
+In the oil and gas markets safety logic solver systems are expected to (a) run without interruption for at least fifteen years and (b) endure all sorts of upgrades, modification and change during that time.
+System 800xA HI offers a redundant architecture that can be independently implemented at the I/O level, the processor level and at the operator workplace level to add fault tolerance - and hence high availability - to an already high integrity system wherever it is required.
+This redundant system can also upgrade the system application safely on line.

-The debate about grassroots principles is set to continue, but history has shown that progress is being made by challenging the accepted view - addressing the problem from a different direction whilst complying with the standards.
+The debate about grass roots principles is set to continue but history has shown that progress is being made by challenging the accepted view, addressing the problem from a different direction whilst complying with the standards.